Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A first Pap test at age 21.
 And then every 3 years until age 29, HPV testing is not recommended during this time, though it may be done to follow-up on an abnormal Pap test.

 Starting at age 30, the preferred testing is a Pap test done with an HPV test every 5 years.
-This co-testing should be done until age 65.
+This should be done until age 65.
 Another option for women in this 30-65 age group is to have just the Pap test done every 3 years.

 If you’re over 65 and have had regular screenings for the last 10 years with no abnormal results in the last 20 years, you may stop cervical cancer screening.